 “Rutherglen and Cambuslang families will benefit from a share of almost £1 billion funding each year to support the Scottish Government’s ambitious expansion of free childcare.

 “By almost doubling the availability of free childcare, parents will save hundreds of pounds a month and many will find it easier to return to work or to increase their working hours.

-“The SNP are determined to make Scotland the best place in the world to grow up – and our childcare expansion will be of enormous help to families with young children.”
+“The Scottish Government are determined to make Scotland the best place in the world to grow up – and our childcare expansion will be of enormous help to families with young children.”